Lightning-Fast Convective Outlooks: Predicting Severe Convective Environments with Global AI-based Weather Models: Discussion and Conclusion

-Another notable point is the perceived discrepancy between the case study and the evaluation of the North American convective season.
-The case study takes place in spring and focuses on the Southeast of the US, while the bulk of the convective season is driven by the Great Plains in summer.
-A single case never allows for a comprehensive conclusion on model performance.
+The perceived discrepancy between the case study and the evaluation of the North American convective season shows how case studies can be misleading for performance evaluation.
+The case study takes place in spring in the Southeastern States, while the bulk of the convective season is driven by the Great Plains in summer.
 Particularly the moderately good performance of FourCastNet in this instance is not typical when over most of the summer season, RH and subsequently CAPE are largely overestimated.
-An additional example case during the summer is provided in the supplemental material (see Fig. \ref{fig:fc_comb_2}).
-The shortcomings of Pangu-Weather in forecasting the event structure at longer lead-times are also limited to this singular case study.
-As the seasonal evaluation shows, Pangu-Weather does not systematically perform worse than IFS at 7 days lead-time.
-This highlights the necessity to evaluate a larger sample of cases, before drawing conclusions on the performance of neural weather models.
+An additional example case during the summer is provided in Figure S2.
+This highlights the necessity to evaluate a larger sample of cases, before drawing conclusions on AI-model-performance.
 While a single convective season is still rather short, the consistency of the results across four different global regions indicates robustness in our evaluation.\\